wyatt8740/Pokemon-Type-Matchup-Calculator/README.md

-# Pokémon type matchup calculator for generations II through V
+# Pokémon type matchup calculators for generations I through V

 This is my first time ever really finishing something I started writing in Common Lisp.
 As such, it's not really 'great' code quality.
 There are several